 Be on time and do your best not to cancel.
 Cancelling means you may not ever be booked again.
 It’s better to not book a shoot than cancel.

 You’ll probably need headshots on a regular basis, especially if you are starting out.
 Definitely plan to invest in a set.
+You can pay or even your agent will pay for tests for your book.
+If your agent pays, keep in mind that you will be paying that back out of future projects.
 On a TFP shoot it’s not a problem to ask to get some headshots, you do want to get photos you can use even if the project doesn’t work out.
+You will want to see what you are doing and maybe use those photos for learning.
 Even if you’ve been hired for a shoot, it doesn’t hurt to ask.

 It’s your time to show off to your fans via social media, merch, or even an album cover.
 Musicians already are familiar with contracts.
 Hiring a photographer won’t be that much different.
 You will need to know your numbers, a photographer will be doing that research too.
 There will be lots of questions.

 Musicians sometimes get their fans or friends to do them a solid with photos.
 Why would I mention that?
 Photographers do go to shows to network with bands, managers, event planners, label insiders, writers, producers, venue staff, magazines, TV, YouTubers, PR people, social media, and any one else working in the music industry.
-When one friend performs, she has lots of music industry personnel in the audience.
+When one of my friends performs, she has lots of music industry personnel in the audience, so it’s best to go to her shows.
 I’ve meet so many people.
 Working for exposure has long past.

 For a photoshoot, you will need a clear vision of what you need.
 You may have a limited budget, but you need to be working with a photographer to make that vision a reality.
 There will be expenses to consider such as location, fashion stylists, set decorating, and more.